-Project: VCE staff conducted preliminary research on Self Generation Incentive Program and commercial customers eligible for SGIP grant money.
+VCE staff conducted preliminary research on Self Generation Incen itive Program (SGIP) with PG&E and Sonoma Clean Power.
+VCE has procured lists of residential and commercial customers eligible for SGIP grant money.
 VCE is considering providing information on SGIP on the VCE website under Programs.
+In addition, VCE is considering conducting ENVIRONMENTAL outreach to eligible customers and/or providing application JUSTICE assistance, similar to SCP.
+Currently outreaching to SMUD, partner CCAs, and PG&E to create VCE-specific program plan. considering providing information on SGIP on the VCE website under Programs.
 In addition, VCE is considering conducting outreach to eligible customers and/or providing application assistance, similar to SCP.

-(SGIP) with PG&E and Sonoma Clean Power.
-VCE has procured lists of residential program plan.

-Status: Currently outreaching to SMUD, partner CCAs, and PG&E to create VCE-specific load shift.
+Currently outreaching to SMUD, partner CCAs, and PG&E to create

 Metric: Number of customers enrolled.
 Customer cost savings.
-VCE cost savings. kWh of operations into Demand Response and other grid service programs to reduce energy costs for customers and VCE
+VCE cost savings. kWh of load shift.